 WHAT IS AN EMERGENCY?

-It is an emergency when life or property is in immediate danger or any serious crime is in progress.
+When life or property is in immediate danger or any serious crime is in progress.
 For example: if you smell smoke, see a fire, medical emergencies, person(s) breaking into a building, etc.

 WHAT IS NOT AN EMERGENCY?

 When there is no immediate danger to life or property.
 For example: break-ins or stolen vehicles discovered after the suspect(s) have left, barking dogs, loud parties, or general inquires.
 It is NOT an emergency to report or inquire about earthquakes.

 WHAT NUMBERS DO I CALL IN A NON-EMERGENCY?

 Oceanside Detachment RCMP non-emergency number is 250 248-6111.

 When you need EMERGENCY assistance, dial 911.
 No coin is required to call 911 from pay phones.
 The 911 operator will answer "911...police, fire or ambulance?"
 Tell them immediately which agency you need; if you need more than one emergency service, say so.
 Stay calm, do not hang up!
 Your call will be transferred to the appropriate service.
 Be ready to answer all questions regarding the emergency.